 Whether your business is entirely online or you have a “brick and mortar” business, you’re going to need a website.

 Whether you’re doing some or all of your business online or simply building an online presence to promote your business — the hub of that online presence is your business website.
-In fact, I have said it many times on this website: your website is THE most important asset you have in your business.
+In fact, I have said it many times: your website is the most important asset you have in your business.
 Make certain it reflects your business well.